markyupari/bus-track-online/README.md

 ## Real Time Bus Tracker

-This page shows an example of how to present a map with a real tiem bus tracker.
+This page shows an example of how to present a map with a real time bus tracker.
 The marker has been customized to show an image of a bus.
 The map autocenters every 15 seconds at the actual bus location.
 There is a button to start the bus tracking.